How to Resurface Granite Countertops

 If you are worried about the cost of replacement, you have other options, including concrete, quartz, marble, quartzite and more.

 If you’re still planning to resurface your granite, use caution.
 It’s quite common for homeowners to get in over their heads with this kind of project.
 Unless you have a good amount of experience, the resurfacing process is fraught with pitfalls.
-To be safe, it’s usually best to hire a professional Denver granite countertop company to perform the task.
+To be safe, it’s usually best to hire a professional granite countertop company to perform the task.
 Unfortunately, this extra expense will likely offset any potential savings you may have enjoyed by resurfacing your granite countertops.
 In many instances, homeowners discover that they are better off buying new countertops instead of trying to resurface their old ones.

 If you are dead set on trying, however, here are the steps you should take: